Here’s the deal…some mistakes are expensive to correct. But this is

 Basically, it depends but…

-- A good rule of thumb is to hang art approximately eye level so that its midpoint is between 57 and 60 inches from the floor.
+- A good rule of thumb is to hang art at approximately eye level so that its midpoint is between 57 and 60 inches from the floor.
+This is what we did in the living room.

-- Aim for the lower end of the range if you will mostly see the art while sitting like in a dining room.
+- Aim for the lower end of the range if you will mostly see the art while sitting in a dining room or you want it to relate to something below it like a sofa.

 - In rooms with ceilings higher than eight feet, artwork can be hung a little higher than 60 inches off the floor.

-- If you’re hanging your art above furniture, it can be 4-8 inches above the piece.
+- If you’re hanging your art above a piece of furniture, it can be 4-8 inches above the piece.
+Often I like to place the art layout on the floor before hanging.

-2. Not every wall has to have art
+2. Not every wall space has to have art

 …give the eye a chance to rest.

-…find a smaller wall, bookshelf, or group small art together for greater impact.
+…find a smaller wall, or book shelves, or group small art together for greater impact.
+It’s nice to have compatible frames.

 4. Hang Gallery Walls With Consistency